Theories of Matter

 Molecular or Kinetic Theory of Matter

-The original Molecular Theory of Matter stated that all matter consists of tiny particles called molecules.
-These particles are constantly moving and bouncing off each other like billiard balls.
-The Molecular Theory of Matter is also called the Kinetic Theory of Matter, because of the constant movement of the molecules.
+The original Molecular Theory of Matter stated that all matter consists of tiny particles called molecules that are constantly in motion and bouncing off each other like billiard balls.
+This theory is also called the Kinetic Theory of Matter, because of the constant movement of the molecules.

 This theory provides an explanation of many characteristics of matter, including how heat works and why materials change from solid to liquid to gas.